syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 {% include image.html url="/js/Chart/Chart-Types_images/Chart-Types_img26.png" %}

-**bullFillColor**

-**BullFillColor** is used to specify a fill color for the segment that indicates an increase in stock price in the measured time interval.
+**bullFillColor** is used to specify a fill color for the segment that indicates an increase in stock price in the measured time interval.

-**bearFillColor**

-**BearFillColor** is used to specify a fill color for the segment that indicates a decrease in stock price in the measured time interval.
+**bearFillColor** is used to specify a fill color for the segment that indicates a decrease in stock price in the measured time interval.

 To create a simple **Candle series** use the following code example.